murer/hexblade/README.md

 ## Prepare install (live) env

-Download [Hexblade live](https://github.com/murer/hexblade/releases/download/edge/hexblade.iso), and boot into it.
+Download [Hexblade](https://github.com/murer/hexblade/releases/download/edge/hexblade.iso) live and boot into it.

 Or you can use the [Ubuntu 18.04](http://releases.ubuntu.com/18.04/) live if you want.